rdavisau/sg-unpack/README.md

 # sg-unpack
-Unpacker for STEINS;GATE .mpk content files.
+Unpacker for STEINS;GATE (Steam edition) and STEINS;GATE 0 .mpk content files.

-Tested with content files from the Steam edition of STEINS;GATE with the [Steam Improvement Patch](http://sonome.dareno.me/projects/sghd.html) applied.
-Other configurations might also work, as well as other games by the same publisher using the .mpk format, but these are untested.
+Tested with content files from the Steam edition of STEINS;GATE, and the Japanese PC release of Steins Gate 0.
+Other configurations might also work, including other games using the .mpk format, but these are untested.

 ### Downloading
 Check the [releases](https://github.com/rdavisau/sg-unpack/releases) page for the latest version.